AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 ## Example (without batching)

 Consider a scenario where you are using the following mesh, where the `Reviews` source is a third-party API that contains reviews for your products by SKU.
-Each review has a `review`, `customer_name`, and `rating` field.
+Each review consists of a `review`, `customer_name`, and `rating` field.

 ```json
 {